 What do Mackinac Island and Yellowstone have in common?
 They were the first two national parks in the United States.

 That’s right!
-Before Mackinac Island became home to a bustling downtown with unique boutiques, art galleries and fudge shops, it was a natural paradise full of incredible sights.
+Before downtown Mackinac Island became home to a bustling collection of unique boutiques, art galleries and fudge shops, it was a natural paradise full of incredible sights.

 And guess what?
 Those incredible sights are still here!